roeszler/kapthol/README.md

   - As a site user I can see that the hero text on the #home section is clearly presented, appropriately colored and contrasted so that the site is introduced intuitively in an easy to read manner.

 - Hero Image
-  - As a site user I can identify with the hero image to relate to the core services of the business so that business value proposition can be re-inforced during my time navigating the site.
+  - As a site user I can identify with the hero image to relate to the core services of the business so that business value proposition can be reinforced during my time navigating the site.

 - Layout
-  - As an intitial site user I can see the top of the subsequent page bleed ing up ath the bottom of the page so that I am enticed to investigate into the site further.
+  - As an initial site user I can see the top of the subsequent page bleed ing up ath the bottom of the page so that I am enticed to investigate into the site further.

 __Gallery (Our Clients)__
 - As a user of the site I can view the experiences of past clients of the business so i can better understand the experience of using these services.